Predictable output

 BlueNRG designs a floating vertical-axis tidal turbine to convert marine currents into decarbonized, predictable and competitive electricity.

-The technology targets a record 4 MW unit power with design-to-cost engineering, simplified offshore operations and sea-level access to electromechanical components.
+The technology targets a record 4 MW unit power, with a robust design-to-cost architecture built to reduce CAPEX, simplify offshore operations and keep electromechanical components accessible at sea level.

 BlueNRG